durandaltheta/hermesconcurrencyengine/memory.md

 A second tier of allocation caching is implemented by the `hce::pool_allocator<T>`.
 Like `hce::allocator<T>`, `pool_allocator`s can be used as the allocator in `std::` containers.
 However, their purpose is to implement allocation caching for a *particular* use case, allowing code which utilizes it to set the size of the cache and to guarantee that allocated values in the `pool_allocator` are private, and therefore reusable allocated memory is guaranteed to be available if they have been previously cached.

 This mechanism is especially useful for container and communication mechanisms which need to repeatedly allocate values of a pre-known size.
 By separately caching allocations for reuse in the pool, the code can more precisely limit the calls to `malloc()`/`free()` based on superior knowledge of a given usecase.

+## Scheduler Coroutine Resource Limits
+A third example of memory allocation optimization comes in the form of `hce::scheduler` coroutine resource limits.

+List of memory related resource limits:
+- `HCESCHEDULERDEFAULTCOROUTINERESOURCELIMIT`: A fallback resource limit
+- `HCEGLOBALSCHEDULERCOROUTINERESOURCELIMIT`: The global `hce::scheduler` resource limit
+- `HCETHREADPOOLCOROUTINERESOURCELIMIT`: `hce::threadpool` `hce::scheduler` resource limit

+Resource limits are more of a heuristic than the previously described strategies.
+Specifically, they are tied to the specific size limits of `hce::pool_allocator<T>`s used internally by `hce::scheduler` objects, related to things like coroutine queue memory caching.
+Sane limits allow for more efficient coroutine processing in the median case, because less time is spent by the `hce::scheduler` allocating resources which are constantly being reused.

+These values have *no* effect on the actual code running *inside* the coroutines running on a given `hce::scheduler`.
+They are instead about smoothing the algorithmic processing of scheduling itself.